Why the Elevate App Serves as the Perfect Proofreading Game

 Finally, it tracks your achievements, which helps keep you motivated.
 For example, you earn the title of Training Tycoon after completing 50 training sessions.
 Woo-hoo!
 You’ve got this! 😊

-Elevate has been updated numerous times since I started using it.
-The updates included improvements to the user experience and adding a ton of new content!
+Since I started using Elevate, it has been updated numerous times.
+The updates have included improvements to the user experience and adding a ton of new content!
 I’ve been quite impressed!

 Elevate Offers a Free Version and a Paid Version